 Foraging: Sticky Willy

-OK, foraging Sticky Willy may not be what you might immediately think of as a ‘Sunday roast’ alternative – but I came across a recipe this weekend for Cleavers Curry – Cleavers (or Goosegrass) being the ‘real’ name for that really annoying plant that grows everywhere and the kids love sticking on your back without you realising.
+Sticky Willy may not be what you might immediately think of as a delicious meal – but it makes for a great curry!
+Cleavers (or Goosegrass) is the ‘real’ name for that really annoying plant that grows everywhere and the kids love sticking on your back without you realising.

 Tips for foraging Sticky Willy